 Several other details stand out on the aft deck.
 There’s a molded flat to port above the entertainment console where an optional remote joystick and engine control panel can be mounted, a good idea for those who want more visibility and maneuverability aft when backing down on fish or into a slip.

-The optional sun pad for the foredeck is mounted on the crowned surface over the forward cabin that has good runoff qualities for spray, and it has an integral pillow section, and is flanked by two stainless steel handrails for added security on the foredeck.
+The Foredeck.
+The optional sun pad for the foredeck is mounted on the crowned surface over the forward cabin that has good runoff qualities for spray, and it has an integral pillow section and is flanked by two stainless steel handrails for added security on the foredeck.

 The Open Plan Salon